shannon-martin/dundee-recovery-map/README.md

 This pattern indicates that Dundee’s higher inpatient rates are not shared evenly across the region and are not simply a feature of Tayside as a whole.

 ![Figure 7](figures/figure7.png)
-> *Mental health inpatient hospitalisation rates by council area, Scotland, 2023/24.
+> *Figure 7: Mental health inpatient hospitalisation rates by council area, Scotland, 2023/24.
 Standardised patient rates per 100,000 population for combined psychiatric and non-psychiatric mental health inpatient admissions.
 Dundee City is highlighted in red, Tayside cities are highlighted in blue, and Scottish average shown for reference.*

 ---